AndreBaltazar8/ablac/docs/compiler-api.md

 owned by the active parser cursor.
 Providers should include it with the source span when constructing request namespaces, because byte offsets are local to a module and can be identical in separate imports.

+## Programmable build nodes

+`compilerBuildProgram(name, entry, output, target, artifact, fast, cache)` registers a bounded program node during compile-time execution.
+The compiler driver validates and drains the resulting graph in deterministic declaration order; requested programs may themselves register more nodes.
+Paths are project-relative, names and outputs are unique, one evaluation may register at most 32 nodes, and the recursively expanded graph is capped at 64 nodes.

+This is a general compiler-service primitive.
+Android, WASM, MVC, UI, RPC, and packaging policy belong to libraries that construct nodes and emit sidecars, not to the frontend.
+The first implementation supports executable artifacts on the existing Linux targets.
+See `docs/programmable-builds.md` for the staged artifact, ABI, target-description, and transactional build-graph roadmap.